Seaman (video game): Development and release

-Localization was handled by Sega of America and spent a total of nine months, where multiple changes to comments were made regarding sex, politics, and slang based on cultural differences.
-In the Japanese version, the in-game Seaman creature would make comments based on the player's content saved on their memory card but this feature was removed in the English version due to privacy concerns.
+The game's English localization was handled by Sega of America and took a total of nine months, where multiple changes to dialog were made regarding sex, politics, and slang based on cultural differences.
+In the Japanese version, the in-game Seaman creature would comment on the player's save data stored on their memory card, but this feature was removed in the English version due to privacy concerns.
 The creature's personality was different from the English version being more casual and negative.

-A limited-edition titled Christmas Seaman was released in Japan on December 16, 1999, and available for only ten days either through the Sega Direct online store or as part of an exclusive red Dreamcast pack-in.
-The title came with two discs, one for sending messages and one for receiving messages, allowing players to exchange Christmas gifts with Seaman.
+In 1999, a limited edition digital greeting card titled Christmas Seaman was made available in Japan through December 16–26 via the Sega Direct online store or as part of a themed Dreamcast console bundle.
+The title came with two discs, one for sending messages and one for receiving messages, allowing players to connect to the online servers and exchange Christmas wishes and messages, while a Santa themed Seaman shares some of his trademark "Seaman wisdom".